-Yield point is generally used to describe the stress at the transition from elastic to plastic deformation.
+Yield point is generally defined as the stress at the transition from elastic to plastic deformation.
 It is the generic term for elastic limit, upper and lower yield strength (tensile test), compressive yield strength (compression test), flexural yield strength (flexure test) or torsional yield strength (torsion test).

-Offset yield points are stresses that already include a certain residual or total elongation.
+Offset yield points, on the other hand, are stresses that already include a certain residual or total elongation.
 They are used with metallic materials to mark the continuous transition from the elastic to the plastic range.

-The term yield point is commonly used in rheology and describes the stress value from which the material starts to flow (especially with plastics).
-The flow is characterized by the fact that plastic, that is irreversible, deformation of the material occurs when the yield point is exceeded.
+The term yield point (also called yield stress) is commonly used in rheology and describes the stress value from which the material starts to flow (especially for plastics).
+Flow is characterized by plastic, or irreversible, deformation of the material when the yield point is exceeded.